Sykurpudar/TicTacToe/docs/development_manual.md

    - NPM should detect the package.lock.json file and install all needed dependencies described above
 5. Now you're ready to build.
 If errors appear in the build process, some dependency may be missing.

-Deployment and pipeline tools
+#### Deployment and pipeline tools
 1. Install [Heroku][heroku]
-2. This step is only applicable to those with privileges.
+- This step is only applicable to those with privileges.
 Please contact the owner of the Heroku app if you don't have access.
+2. Set up a [CircleCI][circleci] account.

 ### Building